 The certification tests differentiate between sink rates over and under 14 m/s.
-The Stratus 8 automatically recovers from the spiral dive within one turn up to 14 m/s.
+The Arcus 7 automatically recovers from the spiral dive within one turn up to 14 m/s.
 Above 14 m/s, it may be necessary to break the outside half of the wing and/or weight-shift to the outside to recover from the spiral.
 With a sink rate up to 20 m/s, the spiral does not tighten automatically.
-The certification test flights are carried out with a carabiner distance (centre to centre) of 42cm.